-- Provide a safe environment in which children can learn and promote the child's welfare - Maintain an attitude of 'it could happen here' where safeguarding is concerned and to always act in the best interests of the child - Understand the early help process and their role in it. - Be aware of the indicators of abuse and neglect so that they can identify cases of children who may be in need of help or protection. - Consider wider environmental factors in a child's life that may be a threat to their safety and/or welfare. - Be aware of the process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Know what to do if a child tells them that he or she is being abused or neglected and understand the impact abuse and neglect can have upon a child. - Know how to maintain an appropriate level of confidentiality. - Understand and comply with this policy and understand other safeguarding policies and systems. - To undertake regular and appropriate training which is regularly updated. - Be aware of and take appropriate action to raise concerns regarding poor or unsafe practice or potential failures in the school safeguarding regime.
+- Provide a safe environment in which children can learn and promote the child's welfare - Maintain an attitude of 'it could happen here' where safeguarding is concerned and to always act in the best interests of the child - Understand the early help process and their role in it. - Be aware of the indicators of abuse and neglect so that they can identify cases of children who may be in need of help or protection. - Understand that children may not feel ready to, or know how to, tell someone they are being abused, exploited or neglected and/or that they may not recognise their experiences as harmful.
+This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
+They may feel embarrassed, humiliated or be being threatened.
+This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns any about a child. - Consider wider environmental factors in a child's life that may be a threat to their safety and/or welfare. - Be aware of the process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Know what to do if a child tells them that he or she is being abused or neglected and understand the impact abuse and neglect can have upon a child. - Know how to maintain an appropriate level of confidentiality. - Understand and comply with this policy and understand other safeguarding policies and systems. - To undertake regular and appropriate training which is regularly updated.

+Be aware of and take appropriate action to raise concerns regarding poor or unsafe practice or potential failures in the school safeguarding regime.
 (This may include accessing the school whistleblowing policy)

-6.2 Children and Young People
+5.4 Children and Young People

-• Children and young people (pupils) have a right to:

-- Contribute to the development of school safeguarding policies. - Report abuse confidently knowing concerns will be taken seriously and that they will be listened to and effective action will be taken. - Seek help from a trusted adult and feel listened to. - Learn how to keep themselves safe by recognising when they are themselves at risk and how to get help when they need it, including online.
+- Children and young people (pupils) have a right to: - Contribute to the development of school safeguarding policies. - Report abuse confidently knowing concerns will be taken seriously and that they will be listened to and effective action will be taken. - Seek help from a trusted adult and feel listened to. - Learn how to keep themselves safe by recognising when they are themselves at risk and how to get help when they need it, including online.

-6.3 Parents and Carers
+5.5 Parents and Carers